 As you age, female fertility declines.
 Around the ages of 33 to 35 years old, your likelihood of livebirth decreases.
 This is true for all women whether they have had a child before or not.
 You are still able to have successful live births; however, this may include using a Donor Egg from a younger woman. […]

 Storyline: Ami and Vic’s marriage is tested when they undergo In-Vitro Fertilization (IVF) to have a baby.
-This process begins to take a heavy toll on their marriage and they both come to a breaking point where they have to make decisions that will either keep them together or go their separate ways.
-Ami and […]
+This process begins to take a heavy toll on their marriage, and they both come to a breaking point where they have to make decisions that will either keep them together or go their separate ways.
+Seeking support […]

 One of the essential parts of the in vitro fertilization process is transferring the fertilized embryo.
 It helps to know what to expect, along with some of the risks and precautions to keep in mind.
 Here is some information on how the embryo transfers process works and for whom embryo transfers are an option.